MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 1. Ensure that you have cloned the 20486D directory from GitHub.
 It contains the code segments for this course's labs and demos. (https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles)

 ### Exercise 1: Applying a Layout and Link Views to it

+#### Scenario

+In this exercise, you will:

+- Create a new layout and link the application to the view by using a _ViewStart.cshtml file.
+- Modify the index view to use the new layout.
+- Add existing views to the layout.
+- Browse through the resulting web application.

+The main tasks for this exercise are as follows:

+1. Create a new layout.

+2. Add a view and link it to a layout.

+3. Add _ViewStart.cshtml.

+4. Add existing views to the layout.

+5. Add sections to layout and views.

+6. Run the application.

 #### Task 1: Create a layout
 1. From **Allfiles\Mod08\Labfiles\01_Zoo_begin** open the **Zoo.sln**.